neilmartin83/Jamf-Nation-Roadshow-London-2018/README.md

 Apple Device Enrollment Program Guide - https://www.apple.com/education/docs/DEP_Guide.pdf

+macOS Installation: Strange New World - AWESOME blog post by Armin Briegel released on the same day I did my talk.
+This will get you where you need to be when it comes to getting macOS on your fleet via an installation based workflow - https://scriptingosx.com/2018/05/macos-installation-strange-new-world/

 ### DEPNotify ###

 Grab DEPNotify here: https://gitlab.com/Mactroll/DEPNotify (note that version 1.0.3 hosted on GitLab does NOT have user input functionality)